Get Program Details

 FAST Elective Courses

 All courses are three weeks in length and worth 1.5 units.
-Students chose one from the first three options.
-The fourth course, BCOM 504, is required.
+Students chose one from the three options.
 FAST elective courses are only available to students enrolled in the general MBA path.

 Advanced spreadsheet skills are valued by employers across all functions and industries.
 The knowledge and skills learned from this course will help students improve management decision-making and effectiveness.
 In this course students will learn to master extremely useful advanced analysis and reporting skills including creating dynamic reports and charts with PivotTables, understanding the power of conditional logic and IF statements, the power of VLOOKUP, the efficiency and effectiveness of Macros, how to present an analysis in a meaningful and persuasive manner, and more.
 The course is meant for all levels, but it is preferred that students enter the course with basic Excel skills.